Skip to main content

 How to legally protect a business idea

 It’s not uncommon to find, in business sections of newspapers and websites, stories about lawsuits between businesses for intellectual property infringement.
-The results of such legal action often comes down to who has best protected their idea, trademark, patent or copyright.

 In business today it is often the case that the most valuable aspect is the intellectual property.
 Often considered intangible, intellectual property is the result of ideas, of creativity and of knowledge.
 It is the spark that lights the flames of success for the business and is often what gives the business its point of difference in a crowded market.
 As a result, it is also prized and envied by that business’s competitors.